 - Adding LUNs

 - Deleting LUNs

-- The clean command
+- · The clean command

-- The client command
+- The update command

+- · Making add and delete persistent across reboots

-Table 10 lists the terms that has special meaning for the spmgr command.
+Table 9 lists the terms that has special meaning for the spmgr command.

-Table 10 Section terms
+Table 9 Section terms

 Term Description add Refers to using spmgr to add a LUN or all LUNs of an array to the Secure Path for Active-Passive configuration. delete Refers to using spmgr to remove a LUN or all LUNs of an array from the Secure Path for Active-Passive configuration. present Refers to using the StorageWorks array utilities to add a unit or virtual disk so that the server or host can see it. unpresent Refers to using the StorageWorks array utilities to remove a unit or virtual disk so that the server or host cannot see it.